plone/training/dexterity.rst

 Exercise 1
 ++++++++++

-Modify Documents to allow uploading an image as decoration (like News Items do).
+Modify Pages to allow uploading an image as decoration (like News Items do).

 ..  admonition:: Solution
     :class: toggle